-Having problems with your toilet?
+Having problems fixing your toilet?
 Don’t worry, because here at Drain1, we have experience helping our clients in Toronto, Mississauga and even Brampton in helping with their broken or failing toilets.
 Here are some things to know when your toilet isn’t working and you want to fix it!

 It’s Not Draining